Grey alien

-Grey aliens, also referred to as Zeta Reticulans, Roswell Greys, or simply, Greys, (Note: Spelled "Gray" in certain dialects) are purported extraterrestrial beings.
-They are frequently featured in claims of close encounter and alien abduction.
-Greys are typically described as having small, humanoid bodies, smooth, grey skin, disproportionately large, hairless heads, and large, black, almond-shaped eyes.
+Grey aliens, also referred to as Zeta Reticulans, Roswell Greys, or simply Greys, (Note: Spelled "Gray" in certain dialects) are purported extraterrestrial beings.
+They are frequently reported in alleged alien abductions and other close encounters.
+Greys are typically described as hairless humanoids with grey skin, small bodies, disproportionately large heads, and large almond-shaped eyes without sclerae.

-The 1961 Barney and Betty Hill abduction claim was key to the popularization of Grey aliens.
+The 1961 Barney and Betty Hill abduction claim was key to the dissemination of the concept of Grey aliens and their subsequent popularity in modern culture.
 Precursor figures have been described in science fiction and similar descriptions appeared in later accounts of the 1947 Roswell UFO incident and early accounts of the 1948 Aztec UFO hoax.

-The Grey alien is cited an archetypal image of an intelligent non-human creature and extraterrestrial life in general, as well as an iconic trope of popular culture in the age of space exploration.
+The Grey alien is cited as an archetypal image of an intelligent, non-human being and extraterrestrial life in general, as well as an iconic trope of popular culture in the age of space exploration.

 Description

 Appearance

 Greys are typically depicted as grey-skinned, diminutive humanoid beings that possess reduced forms of, or completely lack, external human body parts such as noses, ears, or sex organs.
 Their bodies are usually depicted as being elongated, having a small chest, and lacking in muscular definition and visible skeletal structure.
-Their legs are depicted as being shorter and jointed differently from humans with limbs proportionally different from a human.
+Their legs are depicted as being shorter and jointed differently from humans, with limbs proportionally different from those of a human.

-Greys are depicted as having unusually large heads in proportion to their bodies, and as having no hair, no noticeable outer ears or noses, and small orifices for ears, nostrils, and mouths.
-In drawings, Greys are almost always shown with very large, opaque, black eyes, without eye whites.
-They are frequently described as shorter than average adult humans.
+Greys are depicted as possessing unusually large heads in proportion to their bodies, as well as having no hair, no noticeable outer ears or noses, and small orifices for ears, nostrils, and mouths.
+In drawings, Greys are almost always depicted featuring very large black eyes without sclerae.
+They are frequently described as shorter than average adult humans; however, both short and tall variations appear in reports.

 Association with Zeta Reticuli

-The association between Grey aliens and Zeta Reticuli originated with the interpretation of a map drawn by Betty Hill by a school-teacher named Marjorie Fish sometime in 1969.
+The association between Grey aliens and Zeta Reticuli originated with the interpretation of a map drawn by Betty Hill by a schoolteacher named Marjorie Fish sometime in 1969.
 Betty Hill, under hypnosis, had claimed to have been shown a map that displayed the aliens' home system and nearby stars.
 Upon learning of this, Fish attempted to create a model from a drawing produced by Hill, eventually determining that the stars marked as the aliens' home were Zeta Reticuli, a binary star system.